Junjie98/Junjie98/README.md

 - 👋 Hi, I’m @Junjie98
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m current not looking into collaborating onto anything at all!
 - 📫 How to reach me ?
 Via nelsonlow_88@hotmail.com

 <!---